gXLg/res-deorum/README.md

 Developed this because was too lazy to finish my other projects but needed a small project to entertain myself

+The game is accessible here: [github pages](https://gxlg.github.io/res-deorum/).
+If the server is not reachable, that means I restarted my server and forgot to host the game.
+Please contact me on Discord about this.

 # Elements

 Five base elements: Ignis, Aqua, Aer, Terra, Vita